GameServerManagers/LinuxGSM-Docs/Workshop.md

 ### Counter-Strike Global Offensive

-For CSGO, have a look at these lines in your "csgoserver" file :
+For CSGO, have a look at these lines in your in your [[LinuxGSM Config]]:

 ```
 # authkey=""